microsoft/windows-drivers-rs/crates/cargo-wdk/README.md

 ## Driver Package Signature Verification

-Verification using the `signtool verify` command requires the certificate to be installed in the development system's `Trusted Root Certification Authorities` to succeed.
+Verification using the `signtool verify` command requires the certificate to be installed in the development system's `Trusted Root Certification Authorities`.
 Therefore, the verification tasks are not enabled by default.
-However, verification can be enabled as follows:
+However, they can be enabled as follows:

 ```pwsh
 cargo wdk build --verify-signature=true
 ```

 **NOTE**: The above command creates a **test certificate** in the `Trusted Root Certification Authorities` and uses the same certificate for the verification.
-The `build` command does not allow passing own certificates at the moment.
+The `build` command does not allow passing your own certificates at the moment.